IBM/AutoMLPipeline.jl/README.md

 | [![][docs-dev-img]][docs-dev-url] [![][docs-stable-img]][docs-stable-url] | [![][travis-img]][travis-url] [![][codecov-img]][codecov-url] | [![][slack-img]][slack-url] [![][gitter-img]][gitter-url] |

 ### AutoMLPipeline (AMLP)
 is a package that makes it trivial to create complex ML pipeline structures using simple expressions.
-AMLP leverages on the built-in macro programming features of Julia to symbolically process, manipulate pipeline expressions, and automatically discover optimal structures for machine learning prediction and classification.
+AMLP leverages on the built-in macro programming features of Julia to symbolically process, manipulate pipeline expressions, and make it easy to discover optimal structures for machine learning prediction and classification.

 To illustrate, here is a pipeline expression and evaluation of a typical machine learning workflow that extracts numerical features (`numf`) for `ica` (Independent Component Analysis) and `pca` (Principal Component Analysis) transformations, respectively, concatenated with the hot-bit encoding (`ohe`) of categorical features (`catf`) of a given data for `rf` (Random Forest) modeling: